-3.2.3 Brackets: Brackets are constructed from steel plate and steel pipe components, which are factory-welded together.
+3.2.2 Brackets: Brackets are constructed from steel plate and steel pipe components, which are factory-welded together.
 The different brackets are described in Sections 3.2.3.1 through 3.2.3.7.
 All brackets are coated with polymer coating complying with AC228 and having a minimum thickness of 18 mils (0.46 mm), as described in the approved quality documentation.

-3.2.3.1 Support Bracket #4021.1: This bracket is used to support existing concrete foundations supporting axial compressive loading.
+3.2.2.1 Support Bracket #4021.1: This bracket is used to support existing concrete foundations supporting axial compressive loading.
 The bracket is constructed of a 3/8-inch-thick (9.5 mm) steel plate bent to a 90-degree angle seat measuring 10 inches (254 mm) wide by 9 inches (229 mm) long on the horizontal leg and 7 inches (178 mm) on the vertical leg.
 The seat is factory-welded to a 41/2-inch-outside-diameter (114 mm) steel bracket sleeve having a nominal wall thickness of 0.438 inch.
-The external guide sleeve, a $3^{1}/{2}$ -inch-outside-diameter (89 mm) steel pipe having a nominal wall thickness of 0.254 inch, is inserted through the bracket sleeve.
-The 2[']/8-inch-outsidediameter (73 mm) pile is inserted through the external guide sleeve.
-Once the $2'/{8}$ -inch-outside-diameter (73 mm) pile shaft has been installed through the external guide sleeve, the pile is cut approximately 6 inches above the bracket.
+The external guide sleeve, a 31/2-inch-outside-diameter (89 mm) steel pipe having a nominal wall thickness of 0.254 inch, is inserted through the bracket sleeve.
+The 27/8-inch-outsidediameter (73 mm) pile is inserted through the external guide sleeve.
+Once the 27/8-inch-outside-diameter (73 mm) pile shaft has been installed through the external guide sleeve, the pile is cut approximately 6 inches above the bracket.
 Two 1-inch-diameter (25 mm) all-thread bolts are installed into the matching nuts which are factory-welded to each side of the bracket sleeve.
 A 3/4-inch-thick (19 mm) support strap measuring 5 inches (127 mm) long by 2 inches (51 mm) in width is then placed over the all-thread bolts and centered on top of the pile.
 The support strap is then attached to the bracket with two 1-inch (25 mm) hex nuts screwed down on the all-threads.
-This bracket can be used with both the helical and driven pile systems.
-Figure 5 shows additional details.
+Figure 3 shows additional

-3.2.3.2 Support Bracket #4021.55: The bracket is similar to the 4021.1 bracket but is designed to support larger axial compressive loads from existing structures.
+3.2.2.2 Support Bracket #4021.55: The bracket is similar to the 4021.1 bracket but is designed to support larger axial compressive loads from existing structures.
 The bracket is constructed of a 3/8-inch-thick (9.5 mm) steel plate bent to a 90-degree angle seat measuring 10 inches (254 mm) wide by 9 inches (229 mm) long on the horizontal leg and 7 inches (178 mm) on the vertical leg.
-The seat is factorywelded to a 51/2-inch-outside-diameter (140 mm) steel bracket sleeve having a nominal wall thickness of 0.375 inch.
-The external sleeve, a 41/2-inch-outside-diameter (114 mm) steel pipe having a nominal wall thickness of 0.438 inch, inserted through is the bracket sleeve.
+The seat is factory-welded to a 51⁄2-inch-outside-diameter (140 mm) steel bracket sleeve having a nominal wall thickness of 0.375 inch.
+The external sleeve, a 41/2-inch-outside-diameter (114 mm) steel pipe having a nominal wall thickness of 0.438 inch, is inserted through the bracket sleeve.
 A 31/2-inch-outside-diameter (89 mm) pile is inserted through the external guide sleeve.
-Once the 31⁄2-inch-outside-diameter (89 mm) pile shaft has been installed through the external guide sleeve, the pile is cut approximately 6 inches (152 mm) above the bracket.
-Two 11⁄4-inch-diameter (32 mm) all-thread bolts are installed into the matching hex nuts which are shop-welded to each side of the bracket sleeve.
+Once the 31⁄2-inch-outsidediameter (89 mm) pile shaft has been installed through the external guide sleeve, the pile is cut approximately 6 inches (152 mm) above the bracket.
+Two 11/4-inch-diameter (32 mm) all-thread bolts are installed into the matching hex nuts which are shop-welded to each side of the bracket sleeve.
 A 21/4-inch-square-bar support strap is then placed over the all-thread bolts and centered on top of the pile.
 The support strap is then attached to the bracket with two 11/4-inch (32 mm) hex nuts screwed down on the all-threads.
 Figure 5 shows additional details.